BOOKINGS NOW OPEN

 NOT for the Central Andes.
 In extreme altitudes like the Himalayas or Karakorum we do recommend using Acetazolamide or Diamox.
 This drug seems to actually work during the acclimatisation period by increasing the breathing rate at night (reduces CO2 levels), and also is a diuretic which eliminates sodium out of your system.
 In the Andes mountains, however, mountains are too dry and taking diuretics such as Diamox actually decrease your acclimatisation capacity.

-Yes, our leader Maximo Kausch has lived in the UK for 10 years and speaks fluent English.
+Yes ALL our guides speak fluent english.
 Please check our team’s information and find out about our guides’ communication skills.

 What percentage of your clients actually make it to the summit?